 BexBack Introduces Double Deposit Bonus, $50 Welcome Bonus and 100x Leverage for Crypto Traders—No KYC Needed

 SINGAPORE, Feb.
-20, 2025 (GLOBE NEWSWIRE) -- Bitcoin hovers below $100,000, analysts suggest the cryptocurrency market is poised for a long-term period of high volatility.
-For investors, holding spot positions may no longer suffice to generate significant profits.
-Recognizing this, BexBack Exchange has launched a groundbreaking offer to empower traders: 100% deposit bonus, $50 welcome bonus for new users, and 100x leverage on cryptocurrency trading—all with a No KYC policy.
+25, 2025 (GLOBE NEWSWIRE) -- With Bitcoin's price fluctuating below $100,000, many analysts predict a prolonged period of high volatility in the crypto market.
+Holding spot positions may struggle to generate short-term profits in such conditions.
+As a result, 100x leverage futures trading has become the preferred tool for seasoned investors looking to maximize potential gains in this volatile market.
+BexBack Exchange is ramping up its efforts to offer traders unmatched promotional packages.
+The platform now features a 100% deposit bonus, a $50 welcome bonus for new users, and 100x leverage on cryptocurrency trading, providing exceptional opportunities for investors.

+In addition to 100x leverage, BexBack is offering new U-based leverage trading options with 25x, 50x, and 75x leverage, giving traders greater flexibility to manage risk while maximizing potential returns.
+The platform has also added 45 new popular trading pairs, expanding the range of assets available to trade, creating more opportunities for strategic investment.

 How Does the 100% Deposit Bonus Work?